 My results can be still out of question at some point, but I haven’t spent much time with it.
 Anyhow if you experienced a similar situation to me I would like to make you feel a bit better, having a decent opportunity to get your pictures right.

-Finally, you can get pretty nice results, which looks like old photography (Pic.
+Finally, you can get pretty nice results, which look like old photography (Pic.
 12).
 I believe, that you can make a much better result when sacrificing more time for it.

 To do it quickly you can always make your image monochrome.
 That won’t take such a long time, unlike colorized pictures (Pic.
 14, 15).